 Though it looks very similar to the basic Ranger EV, the Ranger XP Kinetic is a very different beast in key ways.
 Polaris ripped out the lead-acid batteries of the standard Ranger and built the new version around lithium-ion batteries.

 Despite the similar appearance and dimensions, several features have also received an update.
-The Ranger XP Kinetic offers 14 inches of ground clearance, up from 11 inches, and seats 3 people in its front bench seat rather than 2.
+The Ranger XP Kinetic offers 14 inches of ground clearance, up from 11 inches, and seats three people in its front bench seat rather than two.

 The 14.9 kWh lithium-ion battery powers up the Kinetic UTV quite a bit.
 The motor generates 110 horsepower and 140 ft-lbs of torque.
 As a result, the Kinetic lives up to its name by being one of the fastest electric UTVs at 60 mph.